 Developing career goals that make sense for you is an essential step in successful career planning.

 Goals are the foundation to any plan.
-They give the plan focus and specify what you are shooting for.
+They give your career development plan focus and help you specify what you are shooting for.
 In essence, career-oriented goals are the whole point of a career development plan.
+Besides focus, a goal is a sort of target that shapes the direction of a written plan.

-But you're probably wondering where to start with career goals, right?
+But you're probably wondering where to start with your career goal setting, right?

 Don't worry...
 I'm here to help, as usual!